jpsalvadorm63/react-briza/react_router/COURSE_05-A.md

 }
 ```

 Beautiful.
-At this point, using our navbar we can successfully navigate
+At this point, using our `navbar` we can successfully navigate
 between those four different routes.
 Our `HSL` and `RGB` components are
 correctly parsing the `URL` parameters and the background we see is the
-associated rgb/hsl color.
+associated `rgb`/`hsl` color.

 Before we finally get to animated transitions, there's one more addition
 I want to make.
 Our app is currently structured so that we only have four